 Management is a skill that can always be improved.
-Reading up on new strategies will make you stronger at delegating, problem-solving and organizing.
-Being open to new concepts is a great way to demonstrate to your team how you are willing to work together to build something amazing.
+Reading up on new strategies will make you stronger at delegating, problem-solving, and organizing.
+Being open to new concepts is a great way to demonstrate to your team how you are willing to work together.
 What does it take to be the most effective manager you can be?
 Of course, it takes excellent communication skills as well as an understanding of business concepts.
-But it also takes understanding how people and teams work, how to value and appropriate your time and how to prioritize in a way that will allow you and your organization to succeed.
+But it also takes understanding how people and teams work, how to value and appropriate your time, and how to prioritize in a way that will allow you and your organization to succeed.

-It is hard to think of a more unlikely co-author team than a former chairman of the Joint Chiefs of Staff and an organizational culture consultant.
+It's hard to think of a more unlikely co-author team than a former chairman of the Joint Chiefs of Staff and an organizational culture consultant.
 But believe it or not, the pair have been friends for over a decade and have written one of the most influential books about radical inclusion—the idea that managers should include as many team members as possible, rather than building small and intensely focused teams.
-Using the aftermath of 9/11 as an example, the two explain how exclusion leads to losing control, an erosion of trust and losing power.
+Using the aftermath of 9/11 as an example, "Radical Inclusion: What the Post-9/11 World Should Have Taught Us About Leadership" explains how exclusion leads to losing control, an erosion of trust, and losing power.
 In today’s changing world, to maintain power in your organization, you’ll need to relinquish more control than you are comfortable with and cherish trust at all costs.

 Netflix has a robust set of counterintuitive policies that guide their hiring practices, and they are valuable tools for any team building, no matter what industry.
-The former chief talent officer at Netflix, Patty McCord, has delivered this incisive volume to help you understand those practices—and how to make them work for you.
+The former chief talent officer at Netflix, Patty McCord, wrote "Powerful: Building a Culture of Freedom and Responsibility" to help you understand those practices—and how to make them work for you.
 Most companies, she says, have it all wrong: they should be radically honest and get rid of people who aren’t a good fit, for the good of both them and the company.
 Rather than rewarding doing your job, you should give employees fulfilling work that they’ll want to do in the first place.
-But our favorite part of this book is her rule about hiring: “no brilliant jerks” allowed.
+But our favorite part of this management book is her rule about hiring: “no brilliant jerks” allowed.